 Learn how to make oat milk at home with this easy, inexpensive recipe for Maple Vanilla Oat Milk.
 It’s a creamy delight that you’ll want to make every week!

-Once blended, you’ll be left with creamy, frothworthy oat milk.
+Once blended, you’ll be left with creamy, froth-worthy milk.

 Once the milk is strained, add your flavors.
-In my case, it’s maple syrup and vanlla extract with a pinch of salt.
+In my case, it’s maple syrup and vanilla extract with a pinch of salt.
 Shake to distribute and refrigerate the oat milk for at least 3 days.
-Use it like you would any other milk in coffee, tea, or over oats or other cereal.
+Use it like you would any other milk in coffee, tea, or on oats, or other cereal.

 - 3 cups cool filtered water

 - 1 cup old fashioned oats

 - 2 tablespoon maple syrup